 Over 300,000 people call Skagit County home.
 The international economy consists of agriculture, fishing, wood products, and specialized manufacturing.
 It is the epicenter of Washington State’s petroleum industry.
 The region also boasts a vibrant arts community.

 Many of the area’s communities occur along State Route 20 (also known as the North Cascades Highway) which closely follows the Skagit River.
-Some of the principle cities and towns across county include Anacortes, Bow-Edison, Burlington, Concrete, Conway, Mount Vernon (the county seat), Newhalem, Rockport, and Sedro-Woolley,.
+Some of the principal cities and towns across county include Anacortes, Bow-Edison, Burlington, Concrete, Conway, Mount Vernon (the county seat), Newhalem, Rockport, and Sedro-Woolley.

-Several ancestral tribal communities are at home in Skagit County, including Swinomish Indian Tribal Community, Samish Indian Nation, and Upper Skagit Indian Tribes (over 20).
+Several (over 20) ancestral tribal communities are at home in Skagit County, including Swinomish Indian Tribal Community, Samish Indian Nation, and Upper Skagit Indian Tribes.

 Popular Skagit Valley museums and attractions